algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 - Sprite speed

-#### Execution
-The smoke testing process will be executed systematically after each build or significant code change.
-It involves the following steps:

-1. **Build Deployment:** Deploy the latest build of the project in the testing environment.
-2. **Test Execution:** Execute a set of predefined test cases covering the critical functionalities.
-3. **Results Analysis:** Analyze the test results to identify any critical issues or deviations from expected behavior.
-4. **Issue Reporting:** If critical issues are identified, report them promptly to the development team for resolution.
-5. **Decision Making:** Based on the results, decide whether the build is stable enough for further testing or if it requires immediate attention and fixing.

-#### Benefits
-1. **Early Issue Identification:** Smoke testing allows for the early identification of critical issues, preventing the propagation of major defects into subsequent development phases.
-2. **Rapid Feedback:** The quick turnaround of smoke testing provides rapid feedback to the development team, enabling timely resolution of critical issues.
-3. **Stability Assessment:** It helps assess the stability of each build, allowing for a more controlled and reliable development process.

-#### Automation Consideration
-While smoke testing is typically manual, consideration should be given to automating repetitive and critical smoke test cases to enhance efficiency and ensure consistent execution after each build.
-Automated smoke tests can be integrated into the continuous integration/continuous deployment (CI/CD) pipeline for faster feedback.

-By implementing a robust smoke testing strategy, the Pac-Man project can maintain a stable and reliable codebase throughout its development lifecycle.

 ### Unit Tests

 Unit testing is an important part of the process.
-These tests are developed in X86 assembler and executed on DOSBox, to have an environment as close as possible to that of the final game.
+These tests are developed in X86 assembler and executed on DOSBox, to have an environment as close as possible to the final game.

 These tests are developed throughout the project in parallel with game development, corresponding to an exploratory testing approach.